brunch/brunch-guide/content/en/chapter11-plugins.md

   return String(str).replace(/[-[\]{}()*+?.,\\^$|#\s]/g, '\\$&');
 }

-// The plugin has to be the module's default export module.exports = GitShaPlugin;
+// The plugin has to be the module’s default export module.exports = GitShaPlugin;
 ```

 Alright!
-Let's start with the constructor.
-We don't mandate a specific file type (scripts, styles or templates), so we don't define a `type` property on our prototype, not a specific `extension` value.
+Let’s start with the constructor.
+We don’t mandate a specific file type (scripts, styles or templates), so we don’t define a `type` property on our prototype, nor a specific `extension` value.
 That leaves us with `pattern`, which is a [regular expression](http://regexone.com/).

 Because we are dependent on paths, not extensions, we need access to the configuration, so we can dynamically build our filters from it.
 That makes for the following code at the beginning of the constructor: